 This morning, you can sign up for top-notch grade 5 white water rafting on the Rangitata River at the foot of the Southern Alps or choose to explore the stunning Peel Forest scenery on horseback.
 Tonight, we’ll stay in Christchurch, a city where old meets new, as the rebuild continues following the devastating 2011 earthquake.
 You will find New Zealand’s most modern architecture nestled next to some of the country’s oldest buildings.
 Spend your afternoon wandering the city streets and laneways to discover creative street art intended to bring cheer and colour to a city once buried in rubble.

-Your Southern Alps transfer will be on the Atomic Shuttle Bus, unless you've opted to upgrade to the highly regarded TranzAlpine Scenic Train.
+Transverse the Southern Alps on the highly regarded TranzAlpine Scenic Train.
 You'll start the day by travelling through the stunning Arthur's Pass to the historic gold mining town of Greymouth on the West Coast.
-Your new Driver Guide and group will meet you outside the Greymouth train station.
+Your Stray group will meet you outside the Greymouth train station.
 From here we’ll make a stop in Hokitika (the best place to buy ‘Pounamu’, a native greenstone) before continuing on to the quaint township of Franz Josef, home of the famous Franz Josef Glacier and our base for the next two nights.

 NB.
 Please contact the Stray office at least 48 hours before your Christchurch departure to confirm your transfer details and departure times.